 Most certificate expiry outages do not happen because nobody set up an alert.
 They happen because the alert reached the wrong person, disappeared into a shared inbox that nobody checks, or because the person responsible was unavailable when the alert arrived.

 Alert setup is not primarily a technical challenge.
 It is an organisational one — with technical consequences.
+Alerting is one component of a broader TLS certificate monitoring programme, and it only works when it sits on top of an accurate inventory of what actually needs renewing.

 Why email reminders and calendar alerts fail